 .
 These are sure to give you thousands of hours of trouble-free service so you can be seen by other vessels and avoid a visit from the water police.

 Have you ever been let down?
 Fumbling around in the boat trying to find your trusty torch, only to realise that the battery is completely flat because you left it on last time you went out fishing?
 Pick yourself up an LED floating dolphin torch

 for hours of trouble-free light at your fingertips.

 No matter what combination of LED lights you choose, you can launch the boat knowing that after a great evening or night on the water, your batteries will still have enough power to start the engine and get you home.
 Avoid crab traps, unlit navigation markers and a multitude of other obstructions with a remote-controlled LED search light

 There is no doubt that LED’s are far superior to incandescent or halogen lights.
 Don’t get caught out on the water…upgrade to LED’s this spring!

-If you have any questions regarding boat lights or you’re not sure which one is right for you, contact our Customer Service team on 1300 308 161 or email@example.com.
+If you’re not sure which light is right for you, contact our Customer Service team on 1300 308 161 or firstname.lastname@example.org.